josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/📚_memory_market_machinery_of_data_exhaust.md

 ---

-### 2️⃣ From waste to resource: why “recycling” feels moral
+## ♻️ From Waste to Resource: Why “Recycling” Feels Moral

 In physical economies, recycling is associated with:
 - care,